Mass Spec Summer School

 The event will include a discussion titled “Future Technology Needs”, where we want to hear your ideas of what technology is missing in the current research environment that would help advance your work.
 This could be techniques, protocols, instrumentation capability, etc. These can be big or small ideas, realistic or just a dream.

 Bring your questions and get help from the experts.
-Roundtable space will be limited, a sign up sheet will be availalbe at the registration table.
+Summer School faculty will be around during the program.

 5-Column Summer School